-These are the steps that will help an information designer break down results, and as well as keeping their audience engaged.
+These are the steps that will help an information designer break down results, as well as keep their audience engaged.
 Today’s innovations in communications have created an undeniable demand for specialists in information design and communication.
-Corporations, governments, and nonprofits are engaging the reach of their initiatives, provide a fresh platform for launching new products and services, and involve employees in new ways.
+Corporations, governments, and nonprofits are engaging the reach of their initiatives, providing a fresh platform for launching new products and services, and involving employees in new ways.

-Information design, which focuses more narrowly on the information units, and may encompass the information aspects of industrial design (labels, knobs, and the physical interface), information content design, page design, typography decisions, and so forth.
+Information design focuses more narrowly on the information units and may encompass the information aspects of industrial design (labels, knobs, and the physical interface), information content design, page design, typography decisions, and so forth.
 Information design can be applied to a single work, such as a city map, or to the entire set of customer information.
 The output is the part of an information plan, a separate information design document, or simply the designed object or set of objects.

 The practice of information design invites questions about how people learn or prefer to learn and how they use information.
 It also raises questions about how to use design information for different cultural and other contextual differences in the audience.
 Information design ideas can often be tested in an ability laboratory by observing surrogate users trying to use the designed information and getting their feedback.
 The practice of information design invites questions about how people learn or prefer to learn and how they use information.
 It also raises questions about how to design information for differences in the audience.